 So this is a start.
 There is still a long road ahead.
 I look forward to figuring out more ways we all can work together to support the global small business community.

 And with all of that, please know that more than 400 FreshBookers are standing by, ready to serve you.
 We weathered the 2008 financial crisis, so we have some experience with these circumstances and will be here for you throughout COVID-19, and beyond.
 Over the last 10 days, we have transitioned to 100% work-from-home.
 Like many of you, the self-isolation is hard on our team—especially those who live alone, and parents who are trying to stay productive while first tending to their most important job: Parenting.

 With that, FreshBooks remains available to help as you navigate these challenging times with your business.
 On behalf of FreshBookers everywhere, stay safe, and stay healthy.
 And remember we’re here to help where we can in hopes you know that you’re not in this alone.

 P.S.
 Beyond what’s above, should you seek connection with others in similar circumstances, please join our Facebook community page and share your experience.
 To kick things off, we have brought together business leaders and customers to share their experiences during this time.
 We encourage everyone to join and share their personal experience, in hopes you find comfort in community.

 about the author

 FreshBooks, the world’s #1 cloud accounting software for self-employed professionals.
-Built in 2003 after he accidentally saved over an invoice, Mike spent 3.5 years growing FreshBooks from his parents’ basement.
-Since then, over 24 million people have used FreshBooks to save time billing, and collect billions of dollars.
-A lover of the outdoors, Mike has been bitten so many times it’s rumored he’s the first human to have developed immunity to mosquitoes.Mike is the co-founder and CEO of
+Built in 2003 after he accidentally saved over an invoice, Mike spent 3.5 years growing FreshBooks from his parent's basement.
+Since then, over 30 million people have used FreshBooks to save time billing, and invoice billions of dollars.
+A lover of the outdoors, Mike has been bitten so many times it’s rumored he’s the first human to have developed immunity to mosquitoes.Mike is the co-founder of